simylein/minecraft-server/README.md

 ```
 Close and save your crontab.
 ## ending
-I hope you learned something and that those scripts I provide may help you and your minecraft server experience.
+I hope you learned something and that those scripts I provide may help you and your minecraft server experience. <br>

-Have fun and enjoy the Game ;^)
+Have fun and enjoy the Game ;^) <br>

-Best regards,
+Best regards, <br>
 Simylein